Muse, Myanmar: History

 The old bridge in Muse, dubbed the "Gun Bridge" by locals in reference to the frequency of illegal armaments trafficking through the bridge, was closed in 2005, replaced by a wider bridge parallel to it.

 In 2014, the governments of Myanmar and China have been discussing a border dispute in the area of Namkham and Muse.

 On May 23, 2021, the People's Defense Force, the armed forces of the National Unity Government, clashed with Tatmadaw forces in Muse, killing 13 security guards.

+During Operation 1027, the Three Brotherhood Alliance began clashing with the Tatmadaw over control of Muse.
+The main resistance from the Tatmadaw is located at its 105th tactical command base, located on a hill east of Muse in Mong-Yu.
+However, the city proper remains under full Tadmadaw control.

 Transport

 Muse is today connected to Mandalay via Lashio by the National Highway 3 450 km Asian Highway route 14 (AH14), The old Burma Road links the new road to Bhamo in Kachin State which links to the Ledo Road.
 Mandalay-Lashio-Muse Road included part of the Burma Road and was rebuilt and upgraded for heavy traffic in 1998 on a Build-Operate-Transfer basis (BOT) by the Asia World Company headed by the son of the former opium warlord Lo Hsing Han.
 It has cut the journey time from 2 days, even a week in the rainy season, to just 12–16 hours.
-Muse is also connected to central Burma via the Mandalay-Lashio Northern Shan State Railway.
+Muse is also connected to central Burma via the Mandalay–Lashio Railway.